On the go? Listen to our blog instead of reading it.

 - Meet new people and establish a new routine – Finally, I found it’s imperative to push yourself to meet new people.
 Knock on your neighbor’s doors to introduce yourself.
 Go to Meetup groups.
 Volunteer or find a job where you will meet new people.
 I have reconnected with old high school friends who happen to live in Austin.
 Also, establishing a new routine helps you not to feel so lonely.
 Establishing new relationship habits has been very important for me.
 My spouse and I relish our time together to explore Austin and have joined a Meetup Networking group that meets monthly.
 Doing these things together has helped bring us closer.
 Most important, give yourself time to adjust.
 It takes one to two years – sometimes longer – for people to adjust to such a huge change.
 I still at times think I’ll be going back “home” to my old house even though I sold it and now live halfway across the country!

-If you would like support to help you deal with transition in life, whether it is moving related, divorce, making it through the holidays with difficult family, or something more general like learning about depression, reach out to us for a free consult.
+If you would like support to help you deal with transition in life, whether it is moving related, divorce, making it through the holidays with difficult family, or something more general like learning about depression, do not hesitate to contact us to make a counseling appointment, as we offer several different types of types of therapies with excellent clinicians, such as dating and relationships counseling, family and parenting counseling, personal growth counseling, and depression counseling.